colinskow/superlogin/README.md

 ##### `POST /register`
 Creates a new account with a username and password.
 Required fields are: `username`, `email`, `password` and `confirmPassword`. `name` is optional.
 Any additional fields you want to include need to be white listed under `userModel` in your config.
 See [`config.example.js`](https://github.com/colinskow/superlogin/blob/master/config.example.js) for details.

 If `local.sendConfirmEmail` is true, a confirmation email will be sent with a verify link.
 If `local.requireEmailConfirm` is true, the user will not be able to login until the confirmation is complete.
-If `local.loginOnRegistration` is true a session will be automatically created and sent as the response.
+If `security.loginOnRegistration` is true a session will be automatically created and sent as the response.

 ##### `POST /login`
 Include `username` and `password` fields to authenticate and initiate a session.
 The field names can be customized in your config under `local.usernameField` and `local.passwordField`.